gardener/machine-controller-manager/docs/documents/apis.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>If specified, the source to get node configuration from
+<p>Deprecated.
+If specified, the source of the node&rsquo;s configuration.
-The DynamicKubeletConfig feature gate must be enabled for the Kubelet to use this field</p>
+The DynamicKubeletConfig feature gate must be enabled for the Kubelet to use this field.
+This field is deprecated as of 1.22: <a href="https://git.k8s.io/enhancements/keps/sig-node/281-dynamic-kubelet-configuration">https://git.k8s.io/enhancements/keps/sig-node/281-dynamic-kubelet-configuration</a></p>
 </td>
 </tr>
 <tr>